Last Updated April 19, 2021

 You will use your whole body to correct your standing posture.
 The balls of your feet should support most of your body weight, and they should be about shoulder-width apart.
 Try to stand up tall with your stomach tucked in and your earlobes in line with your shoulders.

-Most importantly, do not slouch or lean on objects such as countertops or tables to support your weight.
+Most importantly, take care not to slouch or lean on objects such as countertops or tables to support your weight.

 Ideally, you should sit so that your feet are on the floor, shoulder-width apart and uncrossed.
 If your feet do not reach the floor, consider getting a small stool or footrest.
 Your knees should be level with your hips and reach out a few inches beyond the base of the chair.
 Make sure you do not lean on your desk for support!

-In general, sitting for long periods of time is bad for your posture and overall health.
+In general, sitting for long periods of time is bad for you.
 Aim to get up and stretch or take a short walk every hour or so if possible.

-Find a mattress that is firm but comfortable for the best results, and use special posture pillows.
+Find a mattress that is firm but comfortable for the best results, and use special pillows if needed.

-You should also consider putting a small pillow between your knees when laying on your side or under your knees when laying on your back.
-In general, you should avoid laying on your stomach.
+You should also consider putting a small pillow between your knees when lying on your side or under your knees when lying supine.
+In general, you should avoid lying prone on your stomach.